What to wear for family photos

 4. Be comfortable

-Each family member should be comfortable in what they are wearing.
+Each family member should be comfortable in what they are wearing when you decide what to wear for family photos.
 Wear clothing that suits each member’s personality and body type.
 Make sure kids are comfortable and happy in their clothing.
 If they can’t move, if they are scratching or pulling at their clothes they will just be grouchy and feeling miserable.

 5. Patterns are great in moderation